 If you are a Canadian or U.S. student, the criteria is:

-- Hold the academic equivalent of a four-year bachelor’s degree from UBC
+- Hold the academic equivalent of a UBC four-year bachelor’s degree

-- Have a minimum overall average in the B+ range in third and fourth-year courses or have academic standing with at least 12 credits of third or fourth-year courses in the A range
+- Have a minimum overall average in the B+ range in the last two years of post-secondary studies, or have academic standing with at least 12 credits of third or fourth-year courses in the A range

 If you are an international student: